 Wat Phra Narai Maharat

-This temple complex in the centre of the old town sits on an island in a small lake populated by huge Monitor Lizards.
-It’s most famous for its highly venerated Vishnu image.
+This temple complex in the centre of the old town sits on an island in a small lake that’s populated by huge monitor lizards.
+The buildings follow the architecture of the Ayutthaya period (1351–1767) and the temple is most famous for an ancient Khmer-style statue of Narayana (a form of Vishnu).

-I had a nice chat with the monks here, who were thrilled to talk to a foreigner – Travelers really are in short supply in this corner of Thailand, I guess.
+I had a nice chat with the monks here, who seemed super excited to talk to a foreigner.
+Travelers really are in short supply in this corner of Thailand, I guess.
+The temple is open from 8am to 4pm (double-check the times here) and there’s no entrance fee.

 Wat Sala Loi

-This big temple complex can be found to the north-east of the city centre and features as slender, modern Ubosot (ordination hall).
-The walls are decorated by clay tiles from Dan Kwian, which tell the life of the Buddha.
+This big temple complex can be found to the north-east of the city centre and has a slender, modern ubosot (ordination hall).
+The walls are decorated by clay tiles from nearby Dan Kwian village (see below), which tell the life story of the Buddha.

-The complex was supposedly built by Thao Suranari and her husband in the first half of the 19th century, and there is a small Chedi said to contain the local heroine’s ashes as well as a gilded statue of Thao Suranari kneeling in prayer.
+The complex was supposedly built by Thao Suranari and her husband in the first half of the 19th century, and on the grounds I spotted both a small chedi (stupa), which is said to contain the local heroine’s ashes, and a gilded statue of Thao Suranari kneeling in prayer.

 Wat Phayap

-This unusual temple features a room completely covered in Stalactites, which were apparently taken from the remains of a destroyed nearby cave.
+This unusual temple contains a room under the abbots residen that is completely covered in stalactites, which were apparently taken from the remains of a destroyed nearby cave.
 Many Buddha images are squeezed in the nooks and crannies in between the reassembled rocks.

 Try Pat Mee Khorat

-The Khorat Province has its very own regional version of Pat Tai.
-It’s based on noodles made from regular rice (instead of the sticky version used for Pat Thai) and mixed with black soy sauce, garlic, lots of chili and topped with a fried egg.
+The Khorat Province has its very own regional version of pad thai.
+It’s based on a different type of noodles which are mixed with black soy sauce, garlic, lots of chili and topped with a fried egg.

-As much as I like Pat Tai, I have to say that I found Pat Mee Khorat to be superior – it’s certainly spicier.
-You can get it in most restaurants in Khorat, just ask around.
+As much as I like pad thai, I have to say that I found pat mee khorat to be superior.
+It’s certainly spicier.
+I tried it at one of the many restaurants on Chumphon Road, but you can get it in lots of restaurants in the city.

 Visit the Khmer Ruins at Phimai

-The town of Phimai near Nakhon Ratchasima is home to a magnificent Khmer Temple dating to the 11th and 12th century.
-As an example of classical Khmer architecture, it features intricately carved architectural features, while many images of Hindu and Buddhist deities decorate the walls.
+The town of Phimai near Nakhon Ratchasima is home to a beautiful temple from the 11th and 12th centuries.
+It’s an example of classical Khmer architecture, and has some intricately carved architectural elements, with lots of images of Hindu and Buddhist deities decorating the walls.

-Phimai can be reached from Khorat’s New Bus Terminal in about 1.5 hours.
-Check out my dedicated guide to visiting Phimai here.
+You can also check out my dedicated guide to visiting Phimai here.

-At Wat Thammachak Semaram in Sung Noen village, you’ll find a reclining Buddha Image rumored to date to the Dvaraviti Era in the 7th century, which would make it the oldest reclining Buddha in Thailand.
+At Wat Thammachak Semaram in Sung Noen village, you’ll find a reclining Buddha image that is said to date to the Dvaravati Era in the 7th century, which would make it the oldest reclining Buddha in Thailand.

-The nearby archaeological site of Mueang Sema features a number of stone platforms and walled foundations of various temples similarly dating to the Dvaraviti Era.
+The nearby archaeological site of Mueang Sema still has a number of stone platforms and walled foundations of various temples that date to the same time.

-Regional buses from the Old Bus Terminal stop in Sung Noen, from where it’s still about 5 km/3mi. to the temple and archaeological site (roughly to the north-west).
+Regional buses from the Old Bus Terminal stop in Sung Noen, from where it’s still about 5 km or 3 miles to the temple and archaeological site (roughly to the northwest).
 There doesn’t seem to be any public transport and taxis are in short supply, too.

 Visit Dan Kwian Pottery Village

-If you’re interested in traditional handicrafts, Dan Kwian in Chok Chai District is the place to go.
-Don’t be deterred by the tacky sculptures along the highway, because once you turn into the little alleyways of the village you will find the artisans at work.
+If you’re interested in traditional handicrafts, I can recommend a trip to Dan Kwian in Chok Chai District.
+You shouldn’t be deterred by the tacky sculptures along the highway, because once you turn into the little alleyways of the village you will find the artisans at work.

-You can have a chat with them and watch them form pottery vessels and statues (using casts) and burn the forms in huge kilns.
-It’s quite interesting, even if you’re not planning to buy anything.
-You can reach Dan Kwian in about 20 minutes by Minibus from the southern gate in Khorat.
+I had a chat with a few of them, watched them form pottery vessels and statues (using casts) and fire the forms in huge kilns.
+It’s quite interesting, even if you’re not planning to buy anything (I didn’t either).
+You can reach Dan Kwian in about 20 minutes by minibus from the southern gate in Khorat.

 Map of Nakhon Ratchasima